End of Summer Lawn and Tree Care Tips

 Most grass needs about an inch of water a week in order to remain healthy.
 We recommend giving your lawn that inch of water in one gulp rather than sporadically because deep watering helps the roots grow deeper into the soil.

 It’s best to water in the morning.
 If you water in the middle of the day a lot of the water will evaporate, and watering at night may lead to water sitting on the surface.

 Hot summers can leave lawns susceptible to insect infestations and disease.
-Bugs like fire ants, fleas, chinch bugs, and mosquitoes thrive in hot weather, and that’s why they’re out in full force right now!
+Bugs like fire ants, fleas, chinch bugs, and mosquitoes thrive in hot weather.
 Some of these insects won’t just ruin your family’s time outside, they’ll ruin your lawn as well.
-If this happens to you, learn more about our insect and disease control treatments & get protected today!
+If this happens to you, learn more about our insect and disease control treatments & get protected today.

 The summer sun makes the soil of your yard compact, making it hard for water, air, nutrients, and fertilizer to get to the roots of your grass.
 Aeration will loosen up your soil, making it so your roots have access to what it needs to thrive.

 Trees and shrubs make your lawn the beautiful landscape that you've always dreamed about.
 Learn tips on how to take care of these ornamentals so they thrive during all seasons.